cosmos/cosmos/WHITEPAPER.md

 [link](https://docs.google.com/presentation/d/1CjD0W4l4-CwHKUvfF5Vlps76fKLEC6pIwu1a_kC_YRQ/mobilepresent?slide=id.gd284b9333_0_28).

-Since Tendermint can commit blocks much faster than Ethereum's proof-of-work, EVM shards powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
-Additionally, though the Gnuclear hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate Ethereum contracts running on different shards, providing a foundation for generalized Ethereum scaling via sharding.
+Since Tendermint can commit blocks much faster than Ethereum's proof-of-work, EVM zones powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
+Additionally, though the Gnuclear hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate Ethereum contracts running on different zones, providing a foundation for generalized Ethereum scaling via sharding.
 For example, asynchronous contract calls that "send an action" and expect a response in return could be implemented by a sequence of two IBC packets going in opposite directions.

 ### Multi-Application Integration

-Gnuclear shards run arbitrary application logic, defined at the beginning of the shard's life, and potentially updated over time by governance.
-Such flexibility allows Gnuclear shards to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derlivatives of those blockchains, utilizing the same codebase but a different validator set and history.
+Gnuclear zones run arbitrary application logic, defined at the beginning of the zone's life, and potentially updated over time by governance.
+Such flexibility allows Gnuclear zones to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derlivatives of those blockchains, utilizing the same codebase but a different validator set and history.
 This allows many existing cryptocurrency frameworks, such as that of Ethereum, Zerocash, Bitcoin,